 That is the part we know.
 What I have found is that there is a continuum to things.
 It's not just "us" and "not us."
 It's sort of just...us.
 Everything we see is us which means everything is about to explode, in what we might call The Big One.

 Of course, human life has been exploding since it became human, though if there is no carpet bombing for a while we label the period "peacetime."
 But The Big One's drumbeat started long before the hominids.
-The earliest known vibration was in the Precambrian, over 500 million years ago, when one day a single-celled disruptor and influencer checked out another singleton grazing peacefully nearby and thought, "I could just eat that guy, then I'd have all his power and be greater than the nothing schmuck I am now."
+The earliest known vibration was in the Precambrian, over 500 million years ago, when one day a single-celled would-be disruptor and influencer checked out another singleton grazing peacefully nearby and thought, "I could just eat that guy, then I'd have all his power and be greater than the nothing schmuck I am now."
 Predation caught on, which led to the Cambrian explosion, which led to us; the rest is history.

 But the story is not so simple.
 It seems our drumbeats have stimulated a sympathetic response from the earth.
 Like a bridge trembling when troops in lockstep cross, the earth is trembling under us.
 Was this life's idea, or was it the earth that shook things up by whispering sweet nothings to the Precambrian innocents?
 Volcanoes?
 Earthquake's?
 Maybe, maybe not.
 I'm not able to see specific outbursts.

 I am able to see the final outcome: The entire surface of our planet will be transformed.